lrusso/LRussoWeb/README.md

 ### MP4 Video Player with Subtitles

 A custom-built **MP4 video player** is integrated into the project.
-This player goes beyond basic video playback by offering **full support for embedded or external subtitles** (e.g., in VTT or SRT formats).
+This player goes beyond basic video playback by offering **full support for embedded or external subtitles** (in SRT format).
 It provides a clean, user-friendly interface with standard playback controls, making it ideal for presenting video content with accessibility in mind.

 ### Automated Daily Bot (Cron Job)